Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

-To more concretely compare generative methods, we use the KDE-based NLL metric proposed in \cite{IvanovicPavone2019,ThiedeBrahma2019}, an approach that maintains full output distributions and compares the log-likelihood of the ground truth under different methods' outputs. \cref{tab:kde_nll} summarizes these results and shows that our method notably outperforms others.
-Unfortunately, at this time there is no publicly-released code for SoPhie \cite{SadeghianKosarajuEtAl2019} or Social-BiGAT \cite{KosarajuSadeghianEtAl2019}, so we cannot compare to them on the KDE-based NLL metric.
-Instead, we evaluate \emphalgname{} with the Best-of-$N$ metric used in their works.
-These results are summarized in the appendix, and show that our method \textit{significantly} improves over the previous state-of-the-art \cite{KosarajuSadeghianEtAl2019}, achieving a $55\%$ lower average ADE and FDE.
+To more concretely compare generative methods, we use the KDE-based NLL metric proposed in \cite{IvanovicPavone2019,ThiedeBrahma2019}, an approach that maintains full output distributions and compares the log-likelihood of the ground truth under different methods' outputs. \cref{tab:kde_nll} summarizes these results and shows that our method significantly outperforms others.
+This is also where the performance improvements brought by the dynamics integration scheme are clear.
+It yields the best performance because the model is now explicitly trained on the distribution it is seeking to output (the loss function term $p_\psi(\mathbf{y} | \mathbf{x}, z)$ is now directly over positions), whereas the base model is trained on velocity distributions, the integration of which (with no accounting for system dynamics) introduces errors.
+Unfortunately, at this time there are no publicly-released models for SoPhie~\cite{SadeghianKosarajuEtAl2019} or MATF~\cite{ZhaoXuEtAl2019}, so they cannot be evaluated with the KDE-based NLL metric.
+Instead, we evaluate \emphalgname{} with the Best-of-$N$ metric used in their works. \cref{tab:generative_BoN}~(b) summarizes these results, and shows that our method \textit{significantly} ourperforms the state-of-the-art \cite{ZhaoXuEtAl2019}, achieving $55-60\%$ lower average errors.

-{\bf Map Encoding.} To evaluate the effect of incorporating heterogeneous data, we compare a version of our model with and without the map encoder in our architecture.
-Specifically, we compare the frequency of obstacle violations on the ETH - University scene, which has a provided obstacle occupancy grid. \cref{tab:eth_obs_viols} shows the resulting reduction in the frequency of pedestrian-object collisions.
-We also study how much of a reduction there is for pedestrians that are especially close to an obstacle (\ie they have at least one obstacle-violating trajectory in their Full output), an example of which is shown in \cref{fig:eth_map_quali}.
+{\bf Map Encoding.} To evaluate the effect of incorporating heterogeneous data, we compare the performance of \emphalgname{} with and without the map encoder.
+Specifically, we compare the frequency of obstacle violations in 2000 trajectory samples from the Full model output on the ETH - University scene, which provides a simple binary obstacle map.
+Overall, our approach generates colliding predictions $1.0\%$ of the time with map encoding, compared to $4.6\%$ without map encoding.
+We also study how much of a reduction there is for pedestrians that are especially close to an obstacle (i.e. they have at least one obstacle-violating trajectory in their Full output), an example of which is shown in the appendix.
+In this regime, our approach generates colliding predictions $4.9\%$ of the time with map encoding, compared to $21.5\%$ without map encoding.